joonho3020/joonho3020.github.io/articles/rtl-simulation.md

 ## Event Driven RTL Simulation

 Now lets look at how event-driven RTL simulation works.
-In an event-driven RTL simulation framework, an event happens when the value of an element changes compared to the previous cycle.
+In an event-driven RTL simulation framework, an event happens when the value of a signal changes compared to the previous cycle.
-These events are queued up in some priority queue and scheduled for execution.
+These events are queued up in a priority queue and scheduled dynamically.
-Hence, we can skip evaluating parts of the circuit that stays the same with respect to the previous cycle.
+This allows the simulator to skip evaluating unchanged parts of the circuit, saving time.

 <div style="text-align:center; margin: 1em 0;">
   <img src="./assets/event-driven.svg" width="500">